Here’s Why You Should Crack a Window in Your House Year-Round

 Whether sanding, painting, or taking care of other fixes around your house, your projects can add a lot of dust and debris to indoor air.
-Personal protective equipment can prevent particles from going into your eyes, nose, and mouth, but better indoor airflow can help push dust and fumes outside.
+Personal protective equipment can prevent particles from getting into your eyes, nose, and mouth, but better indoor airflow can help push dust outside the home.

 Open windows also come in handy when you’re dealing with chores like deep cleaning your carpets.
 Air circulation can help reduce drying times, so you can put your furniture back in place and return the room to use more quickly.

 5. Freshening indoor air can lower radon levels.

 When there are cracks or holes in a home’s foundation, radon gas can seep into the basement or crawl space.
 This naturally occurring radioactive gas is colorless and odorless, so you may not be aware it’s hiding in the air you breathe.
 Inhaling radon over time increases your risk of developing some potentially severe health conditions.

 Opening a window helps radon and other indoor pollutants disperse.
 For peace of mind, however, it’s a good idea to have your home tested for radon and bring in a professional to address any issues if radon levels are high.

 Certain rooms may be subject to lingering smells or unpleasant odors—for instance, the stench of the diaper pail in a nursery.
 Rather than keeping these smells suspended in the air, crack open a window and replace the offending odor with fresh air.

 Fresh air helps bad smells diffuse quickly, getting them out of the house.
 This is usually a healthier deodorization strategy than trying to cover odors up with a room freshener.

 7. Pets can come and go on their own.